 Test 15: Test Coding’s W3C Compliance

 Code quality is significant which has specific benchmarks to be in place in order to meet compliance for a site.
 For a swift code test, you can utilize W3C’s HTML checker.

 Test 16: Upgrade WordPress and Authenticate Plugin Compatibility

 You need to check the latest WordPress installation; plugins and themes you utilize for the website.
-This is vital not only for security causes, but also to make sure that all the tools persist compatibility with WordPress.
+This is vital not only for security causes but also to make sure that all the tools persist incompatibility with WordPress Website.

 Test 17: Confirm the SSL

-You need to check that your website has SSL certification before it goes live specially for the ecommerce website.
+You need to check that your website has SSL certification before it goes live especially for the eCommerce WordPress Website.